ozydingo/stores_in_mongo/README.md

 `stores_in_mongo :data`

+Specify the type, e.g. Hash, using

+`stores_in_mongo :data, Hash`

-To create a Hash-typed pseudo-field called "data" on your model that is stored in a Mongo collection.
-You can now access this field using `model_instance.data` or `model_instance.data = some_hash`.
+To create a pseudo-field called "data" on your model that is stored in a Mongo collection.
+You can now access this field using `model_instance.data` or `model_instance.data = some_data`.
 The mogno data itself is represented by a new class at model.class::MongoDocument (e.g. Post::MongoDocument`), which , via the `Mongoid` gem will create a collection called `"#{class_name}_mongo_dcouments"` in your mongo db. "data" is the default field name, but you can use anything, subject to the same namespace conflicts as any method name you'd create on your model.

 The mongo document is automatically saved when the model is saved, and destroyed when the model is destroyed.
 There is no auto creation, but you can add it if you like!
 Use `before_create :find_or_initialize_document` in your model to do so.